mauricext4fs/wordpress-docker/README.md

-# wordpress-docker

-Set of utility to setup wordpress in docker with proxy pass for separated backend api
+This project provides a set of utility to setup wordpress running with php-fpm and nginx in a docker environment with proxy pass for separated backend api.
+It is intended to be used with an external MySQL database.

 See USAGE.md for installation guide.